pablo-aviles-prieto/app-image-finder-unsplash-React-TS/README.md

 ## Features

 <ul>
-<li>Browse between the different categories or search for specific photos from the unsplash API.<li>
+<li>Browse between the different categories or search for specific photos from the unsplash API.</li>
 <li>Narrow down the searches using the different filters in the search page.</li>
 <li>Download the photos to your device in HD resolution.</li>
 <li>Save your favorite images to My photos section, where you can change the description, filter and re-order them.</li>